jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

    });
 ~~~~

-Being loosely typed, Javascript would not enforce that ternary callbacks
+Being loosely typed, Javascript does not enforce that ternary callbacks
 are used as selection handlers.
-Given that before a callback is made the
+Before a callback is made the
-application programmers must have provided a JSONPath selector for the
+application programmers must have provided a JSONPath selector specifying the
-locations in the document they are interested in, for most JSON formats
+locations in the document that they are interested in.
+The programmer
-the content alone will be sufficient.
-The API design orders the callback
+will already be aware enough of the node location so for most JSON formats
-parameters so that in most common cases a unary or binary function can
+the content alone will be sufficient, the API purposefully orders the callback
-be given.
+parameters so that in most cases a unary function can be given.

 Under Node.js the code style is more obviously event-based.
 Listeners
 are normally added using an `.on` method where the event name is a